-Retired police officer Greg Harding has revealed that decades of records have going missing from St Albans boys’ home as the The Royal Commission into Child Sexual Abuse prepares to investigate child sexual abuse allegations at the Anglican-run institution in Newcastle.
+Retired police officer Greg Harding has revealed that decades of records have gone missing from St Albans boys’ home as the Royal Commission into Child Sexual Abuse prepares to investigate child sexual abuse allegations at the Anglican-run institution in Newcastle.

 Harding told the ABC that his investigations revealed records at the boys’ home were either missing or had been destroyed.